grantj-re3/HandyIctDoco/linux-software/howtoAndroidDisplayForLinux.md

 - When vncviewer is run, the app will prompt for your VNC password (as configured above with the "vncpasswd" command) - not your Linux password.
-- When vncviewer disconnects from x11vnc app, x11vnc stops.
+- When vncviewer disconnects from the x11vnc app, the x11vnc stops.
 Hence you cannot make another connection until you start x11vnc again.
   When connecting from your Android device, it might be easier to restart the SSH tunnel to restart x11vnc.

-Repeat the equivalent steps on your VNC device.
+Repeat the equivalent steps on your Android device.
 It will be much easier if you have written the script x11vnc_start.sh so you do not have to type all those x11vnc parameters on your Android device.